Round/Around

 Example: Before buying a new laptop, I like to shop around for the best deals.

-Turn around: Reverse the direction or course.
+Turn around: reverse the direction or course.

 Mess around: Engage in playful or aimless activities.